dimarioo/ny07-webgame-project/README.md

 ```
 I will use a trivia API(https://the-trivia-api.com/api/questions) to pull in random triva questions to pose to users.
-Users will choose a catergory by clicking on that catergory.
-A question from that catergory will be posed and multilple choice answers will be avaliabe for the user to answer.
-Ten questions from each catergory(4 categories)will be asked.
+Users will answer ten questions.
 If the user gets 5 or more questions correct, they will win.
 If the user gets less than 5 question correct, the game will be over and they will lose.
-This also will be timed.